open-telemetry/opentelemetry-android/RELEASING.md

   This must be different than the most recent release number (typically one minor version increase).
 - Merge a pull request to `main` branch that updates the `CHANGELOG.md`.
     - The heading for the unreleased entries must be `## Unreleased`.
-    - Use [this action](https://github.com/open-telemetry/opentelemetry-android/actions/workflows/draft-change-log-entries.yaml) as a starting point for writing the change log.
-It will print a draft in the console that you can copy to create your PR for updating the `CHANGELOG.md` file.
+    - Use [this action](https://github.com/open-telemetry/opentelemetry-android/actions/workflows/draft-change-log-entries.yaml) as a starting point for writing the change log entries.
+It will print a draft in the console that you can copy to create your PR.
 - Go to the
   [prepare-release-branch action](https://github.com/open-telemetry/opentelemetry-android/actions/workflows/prepare-release-branch.yml)
   in Github and click on "Run workflow".